 Prevent Tooth Decay with Dental Sealants

 The deep crevices and grooves of molars are more susceptible to tooth decay.
 Even careful brushing and flossing habits may not be sufficient to remove plaque and tartar from hard to reach areas in the mouth.
-To help our Dearborn, MI, patients prevent cavities, Dr. Mark Luria, Dr. Bruce Luria, and Dr. Rena Allswang offer dental sealants.
+To help our Dearborn, MI, patients prevent cavities, Dr. Mark Luria, Dr. Mohanad Ballani, and Dr. Rena Allswang offer dental sealants.
 Once a dental sealant is placed, the thin layer of plastic serves as a cavity-preventing barrier between the tooth and bacteria.
 Dental sealants can be used as a preventive dental option for children, teens, and adults.

 The Proven Benefits of Dental Sealants